 The last thing any athlete wants is to fall sick during a particularly important training period or right before a competition.
-Naturally, improving your immune function is essential to ensuring this doesn’t happen and one very important way to do this is to get enough quality sleep.
+Naturally, improving your immune function is essential to ensuring this doesn’t happen.
+One very important way to do this is to get enough quality sleep.

-As you might be able to tell by now, sleep is the body’s way of repairing, recovering and rejuvenating itself.
-When it comes to exercise performance however, it is especially crucial to maximising your training efforts and repairing your muscles and tissues for the next day.
+As you may have picked up, sleep is the body’s way of repairing, recovering and rejuvenating itself.
+When it comes to exercise performance, it is especially crucial to maximising your training efforts and repairing your muscles and tissues for the next day.
 Not getting enough sleep can result in increased soreness, tension and inflammation, which can put you at further risk of injury if you continue training with a fatigued body.